cristianmoroaica/mimirs_notes/README.md

 # 📓 Mimir’s Notes – A Simple Neovim Notes Plugin
 *A lightweight Neovim plugin for managing daily, general, and relative notes.*

 *Using a plugin to improve viewing Markdown files is recommended.*

+*Telescope is necessary for listing and searching notes*

 **Plugins to improve markdown readability:**